ThomasGmeinder/ai_transfer_learning/README.rst

 This repository provides scripts and training data to perform transfer learning with Tensorflow 2 on a mobilenet image detection model.
 The purpose is to use a model trained on image net and replace the classification layer with a new classifier that can detect if an image contains hotdogs or not.

+Information about the motivation can be found here :) https://www.youtube.com/watch?v=vIci3C4JkL0

 Setup
 -----